quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part51_Policy_Improvem.md

 :p What is the purpose of the policy evaluation loop?
 ??x
-The purpose of the policy evaluation loop is to compute the state-value function \( V^\pi \) for a given policy \( \pi \).
+The purpose of the policy evaluation loop is to compute the state-value function $V^\pi $ for a given policy$\pi$.
 This involves iteratively updating the value of each state based on the expected future rewards under that policy until convergence. x??

 ---